 About 60% of retinoblastomas are due to spontaneous (de novo) mutations that are nonhereditary.
 The remaining cases are due to a hereditary mutation that is passed down from one (or both) parents.

 A mutation in the second copy of the gene then leads to tumor formation.
 Inherited retinoblastoma cases are more likely to involve both eyes with multiple tumors in each eye, and tend to develop before the first birthday, and may be associated with a separate tumor in the brain, called trilateral retinoblastoma in about 1 in 20 children with bilateral retinoblastoma.

 The first step is to perform a dilated fundus examination and carefully evaluate the retina and other structures of the eye.
 In children from 2 months to 5 years of age, this usually involves an examination under anesthesia.
 The following testing is usually performed:

-- Photos to document the tumor size, location, and response to treatment
+- Fundus photography to document the appearance and size of the tumor in the eye and its response to treatment.

 Treatment and prognosis

 Significant advancements have been made in retinoblastoma treatment since the 1990s to prevent spreading of the tumor and to preserve the eye.

 - Systemic intravenous (through the vein) chemotherapy is the most common initial treatment, and usually involves a combination of 3 chemotherapeutic agents.
 Treatments are administered over multiple cycles spread over several months.